jrp2014/smuggler2/README.md

 - and a couple of imports where both qualifed and unqualifed version of the module are imported and there are references to both qualified and unqualifed version of the same names
+- some qualified record fields are overlooked

 But there are some caveats, most of which are either easy enough to work around (and still offer the benefit of a great reduction in keyboard work):

 - `Smuggler2` rewrites the existing imports, rather than attempting to prune them.
 (This is a more aggressive approach than `smuggler` which focuses on removing redundant imports.)
 It has advantages and disadvantages.
   The advantage is that a minimal set of imports is generated in a reproducable format.
+So you can just import a library without specifying any specific imports and `Smuggler2` will add an explict list of things that are used from it.
+This can be a useful check and better document your modules.
-The disdvantage is that imports may be reordered, comments and blankdropped, external imports mixed with external, etc.
+  The disdvantage is that imports may be reordered, comments and blank lines dropped, external imports mixed with external, etc.

 - By default `Smuggler2` does not remove imports completely because an import may be being used to only import instances of typeclasses, So it will leave